altafrhomen/proxygrab/README.md

 **setup to work with windows**

-After downloading open `cmd` and go to the **file location** using `cd` if file is in the downloads. then hit

 Double click the proxygrab.exe

-this will execute with all default settings. if you want to give arguments, then go to cmd and change directory to where proxygrab.exe stored. then hit
+this will execute with default settings. if you want to give arguments, then go to cmd and change directory to where proxygrab.exe stored. then hit with arguments.

 	proxygrab.exe -o filename
 	proxygrab.exe -h